casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 The entry point should have the below arguments:

-- `name` - Name of the entry point, this should be the same as the initial definition.
+- `name` - Name of the entry point, which should be the same as the initial definition.

 - `arguments` - A list of runtime arguments declared as part of the definition of the entry point.

 - `return type` - CLType that is returned by the entry point.
 Use type *Unit* for empty return types.

-- `access level` - Accessibility of the entry point.
+- `access level` - Access permissions of the entry point.

 - `entry point type` - This can be `contract` or `session` code.

-3) Adding the Entry Points
+3) Add the entry points.

-This step adds the individual entry points using `add_entry_point` method to one object and returns it to the `new_contract` method.
+This step adds the individual entry points using the `add_entry_point` method to one object and returns it to the `new_contract` method.

 ```rust